 3 Are there current decisions that need to be made?

-This is defined as intellectual impairment, mental disorder, brain injury, physical disability or dementia (s 3(1) GA Act).
+“Disability” is defined as intellectual impairment, mental disorder, brain injury, physical disability or dementia (s 3(1) GA Act 1986).
+In the GA Act 2019, neurological impairments are included within the definition of disability.
 This issue is usually determined on the basis of current medical assessments and reports prepared by treating doctors and other professionals; these assessments and reports should, wherever possible, be forwarded with the application.
 VCAT provides a pro forma document (Medical Report) of the information it requires.
-This can be obtained from VCAT or its website (at www.vcat.vic.gov.au).
+This can be obtained from VCAT or its website (www.vcat.vic.gov.au).

-This issue is usually determined by examining the person’s current situation; VCAT must take into account whether their needs could be met by other means that are less restrictive of the person’s freedom of decision and action (ss 22(2), 46(2) GA Act).
+This issue is usually determined by examining the person’s current situation; VCAT must take into account whether their needs could be met by other means that are less restrictive of the person’s freedom of decision and action (ss 22(2), 46(2) GA Act 1986).

 Examples of less restrictive means for dealing with the need for an appointment include:

-• medical decisions might be made by the medical treatment decision-maker (as defined by the GA Act) (see “Medical treatment”).
+• medical decisions might be made by the medical treatment decision-maker (as defined by the GA Act 1986) (see “Medical treatment”).

-This concept is not limited to consideration of the issue of need for an administrator or a guardian, but significantly appears as a stated object of the legislation as a whole (s 4(2)(a) GA Act).
+This concept is not limited to the consideration of the need for an administrator or guardian, but significantly appears as a stated object of the legislation as a whole (s 4(2)(a) GA Act 1986).

-Where VCAT appoints an administrator, the order made must be the one that is the least restrictive of that person’s freedom of decision and action as is possible in the circumstances (s 46(4)).
+Where VCAT appoints an administrator or guardian, the order must be the least restrictive of that person’s freedom of decision and action as is possible in the circumstances (s 46(4)).

-VCAT cannot make an order appointing a plenary guardian (a plenary guardian can make decisions for a person like a parent would for a child) unless it is satisfied that a limited guardianship order would be insufficient to meet the person’s needs (s 22(4)).
+VCAT cannot make an order appointing a plenary guardian (a plenary guardian can make decisions for a person like a parent would for a child) unless it is satisfied that a limited guardianship order would not meet the person’s needs (s 22(4)).

-VCAT cannot make an order unless it is satisfied that the order is in the person’s best interests in respect of who the application is made (ss 22(3), 46(3), 4(2)(b) GA Act).
+VCAT cannot make an order unless it is satisfied that the order is in the person’s best interests in respect of who the application is made (ss 22(3), 46(3), 4(2)(b) GA Act 1986).

-Another general principle that applies to all functions under the GA Act is that the person’s wishes be given effect to wherever possible.
+Another general principle that applies to all functions under the GA Act 1986 is that the person’s wishes be given effect to wherever possible.
 “Wherever possible” is understood to make this principle subservient to what is in the person’s best interests.
-A decision on the place of the person’s wishes is XYZ v State Trustees Ltd VSC 444.
+A decision in place of the person’s wishes is XYZ v State Trustees Ltd VSC 444.
+The GA Act 2019 does not use the term “wishes”; rather, it refers to a person’s “will and preferences”.
+“Will and preferences” comes from Article 12 of the CRPD.
+The exploration of a person’s will and preferences is required by the principles in section 8 (GA Act 2019).

 VCAT has a practice note for its Guardianship List (which was revised on 1 March 2018).
 As well as providing useful information about VCAT’s proc-esses and hearings, it contains links to applications and other forms.